-Use the following method in Oracle Database Installation Guide to install Oracle Data Mining:
+Use the following method in Oracle Database Installation Guide for Linux x86-64 to install Oracle Data Mining:

-- 1. When you run Oracle Universal Installer, select the Enterprise Edition installation type. - 2.
-In the Select Database Configuration window, select the General Purpose configuration.
+- 1. Select the Enterprise Edition installation type. - 2.
+On the Select Database Configuration screen, select the General Purpose configuration.

-If you want the database to execute predefined mining models, but not support model creation, install the Data Mining Scoring Engine instead of Oracle Data Mining.
+If you want the Database to execute predefined mining models, but not support model creation, install the Data Mining Scoring Engine instead of Oracle Data Mining.
 Use the following method in Oracle Database Installation Guide to install the Data Mining Scoring Engine:

-- 1. When you run Oracle Universal Installer, select the Custom installation type. - 2.
-In the Available Product Components window, select Data Mining Scoring Engine.
+- 1. Select the Custom installation type. - In the Available Product Components screen, select Data Mining Scoring Engine.